Solid ink: Disadvantages

 Solid contaminants must be filtered out, or ink can clog printhead nozzles when using original or compatible inks.
 Clogging can damage the printhead, and replacing it can be costly.
 For this reason, many third-party ink manufacturers provide a guarantee and will pay for the replacement of a damaged printhead.
 Xerox also provides its own warranty.

-When the device is cold, the first page it prints may take several 10s of minutes to finish printing, as the printer needs to warm up and melt the ink.
+When the device is cold, the first page it prints may take several tens of minutes to finish printing, as the printer needs to warm up and melt the ink.
 Once the printer has warmed up, ink can be melted significantly faster, so the melting process will have a much less noticeable negative impact on the overall speed at which additional pages are printed.

 The ink must be heated, and a large portion of the printing mechanism must be kept at or near the ink's melting point during use.
 When the printer is in "sleep mode", most units keep a small pool of each color wax within the printhead heated to a temperature just above the ink's "freeze point".
 According to the Xerox service manual, this consumes about 50 watts.

 Every time the printer loses power for long enough to cause the portion of ink which was being kept above its "freeze point" in the printhead to drop below that temperature, the mass of ink in each reservoir would have contracted in size enough (as a result of the cooling) to permit air to enter the printhead, which would result in print aberrations until the printhead reservoirs had been refilled by the ink-melt assembly above it.
 As a result, the printhead is then purged using a vacuum pump, causing some ink to be flushed from the printhead's holding tanks into the waste tray to remove the air from the printhead.
 (Xerox printers have a "waste ink" tray for this purpose.
 Since all four inks are dumped into a unified "waste ink" tray, it is impossible to reuse the lost ink since the four process colors coalesce to form a single solid mass in the tray, which look much like solidified candle wax drippings, but almost black.)
 If the printer was in its sleep state, less time without power would be required to necessitate a purge cycle than if the printer was in its ready-to-print state (since the printhead is kept much hotter when ready-to-print).